-Despite the fact that the 2009 Act provides for a civilian complaints, no specific civilian complaints system has been established in South Sudan.
+Despite the fact that the 2009 Act provides for civilian complaints, no such system has been established in South Sudan.
 The only plausible avenue is for civilians to lodge complaints through the South Sudan Human Rights Commission, whose mandate is to

 investigate, on its own initiative or on a complaint made by any person or group of persons against any violation of human rights.Section 7(1)(b), 2009 Southern Sudan Human Rights Commission Act.

 Views and Concluding Observations of United Nations Treaty Bodies

 South Sudan has not yet adhered to the 1966 International Covenant on Civil and Political Rights.
 It is a state party to the 1984 Convention against Torture, but the Committee against Torture has not yet discussed the situation in South Sudan.
 In 2015, however, the UN High Commissioner for Human Rights issued a report on South Sudan in which he noted that: